 The first gallery presents the Mayan civilization’s growth over the years, the rise of their cities, and the fall of the Mayans.

-An impressive display of artifacts such as engraved stelae and pyramid models reveals the depth and complexity of Mayan architecture.
-Pottery and ritual objects give us a sneak peek into the lives of the Mayans.
+An impressive display of artifacts, such as engraved stelae and pyramid models, reveals the depth and complexity of Mayan architecture.
+Pottery and ritual objects give us a sneak peek into the Mayan way of living.

 Key takeaway – A brief idea of the Mayan timeline and the rise and fall of important cities like Chichen Itza.